• Skip to primary navigation

 This was well before the gluten-free diet had become mainstream, so alternative flours weren't particularly easy to find.
 And, back then, corn was in nearly everything — HFCS was easy enough to spot, but the "hidden" ingredients like modified food starch, maltodextrin, mono and di-glycerides made all of the packaged goods we used to buy off-limits.

 I hated seeing my mom feel so betrayed by food, so I set out to create a sweet recipe to fill the gap that her beloved pogey bait standbys had left.
-After weeks of pouring through recipe books and experimenting with any alternative flours I could get my hands on, I came up with this recipe for chocolate chip cookies with oat flour.
+After weeks of pouring through recipe books and experimenting with any alternative flours I could get my hands on, I came up with this recipe for classic chocolate chip cookies with oat flour.

 overhead hero of oat flour chocolate chip cookies scattered around on a white background with crushed nuts, rolled oats, and chocolate chips in the mix.